Becky139/mutts-cuts/README.md

 A good source to aid with this expansion is by [Vitor Freitas](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html#onetoone).

 It would be preferable to give a user their own page to view appointments to replace the filter workaround solution in `view bookings`.

-Within that area, discrete option buttons representing a time could to work in conjunction with a datepicker.
+Within that area, discrete option buttons representing a time could to work in conjunction with a date picker.

-Javascript would be needed to manipulate the DOM dependent on the result of a queryset of existing Booking table records.
+JavaScript would be needed to manipulate the DOM dependent on the result of a query set of existing Booking table records.

 The state of these buttons may be changed by adding a class to give a muted style or even hide.

+Add email booking conformation so the user receives a personalized email with the date and time of there groom.

 [Back to top](#Mutts-Cuts)